KostasAleiferis/bankManagement/README.md

 - Swagger UI: http://localhost:8080/swagger-ui.html
 This interface provides a comprehensive overview of the available endpoints, along with their descriptions, request parameters, and response formats.

+## Log Files
+The application logs can be found in the logs folder.
+These logs capture important runtime information, which can be useful for debugging and monitoring the application's behavior.

 ## Technologies Used
 - Java 17